a0m0rajab/StreamYard_timestamps/readme.md

-# StreamYard extension for timestamps
+# timestamps extension for Streamers

-This extension is used to help YouTubers to get the timestamps immediately after their stream.
+This extension is used to help YouTubers to get the timestamps immediately after their stream. it works on StreamYard and melonApp.

 ## How to use it